Extending and Applying Automated HERMES Software Publication Workflows: Conclusion and outlook

+Future work should build on the preliminary evidence presented here to apply more formal research methods to evaluate the HERMES workflow concept and the relevant technical artifacts.
+More precisely, we believe that a design science methodology for software engineering, e.g., as put forward by Wieringa~\cite{wieringa_2014_design_science_methodology}, should be applied.
+In this context, the HERMES workflows would represent conceptual and methodological, and the \texttt{hermes} package and its documentation technical, artifacts, whose development could be treated as an \textit{improvement problem}.

-While our informal user studies cover important conceptual (Q1) and technical (Q2, Q3) questions, they focused on only two of at least three stakeholder groups: RSEs and developers of research software (``users''), and developers of \texttt{hermes} plugins (``developers'').
-Therefore, and taken together, future work includes a formalization of our question Q1-Q3 into research questions, and designing and conducting methodologically sound user studies to answer them, but also studying the third important stakeholder group, i.e., research software infrastructure providers.
+As a first step in this direction, HERMES' context should be methodically re-evaluated in terms of the stakeholders to consider.
+While our informal user studies cover important conceptual and technical questions, they focus on only two of at least three stakeholder groups: RSEs and developers of research software, and developers of \texttt{hermes} plugins.
+A third stakeholder group should be taken into account going forward: research software infrastructure providers.
 Given the heterogeneous landscape of infrastructure components in use at research organizations -- for example, different source code repository platforms, different publication repository platforms, different organizational prerequisites, and different methods to create and maintain knowledge of software publication -- future research projects on software publication should work with infrastructure providers such as libraries and computing centers; More precisely, the feasibility, adoptability and usability of HERMES workflows should be investigated in the context of different infrastructure ecosystems and across different research disciplines.

 HERMES is still under active development by the original developers.
 Future technical work within the HERMES project includes the development of additional plugins to support harvesting metadata sources, deposition and post-processing targets, as well as API design and documentation work to make the project more accessible to the wider community.